Alex-Lin5/Snake-JavaFX/README.md

 - Class Trail stores the history behavior of snake in length, head, score, and food location regarding the time stamp
 - Recorder controls the process of class trail recording in steps
+  - It prints information of game on the console based on the step number, or time stamp
 - debugger is not working if engine is running, the status is indicated by a boolean value.
 While the debugger is on, it checks the current status and setup the snake and food step by step, then cleans out the history behine the